 - Go beyond these simple sensations to feel the energy, the quiet, or the noises that surround you.
 Feel your presence.

 What does this mean?
 A bit of stress can be useful to keep us alert and give us the extra energy needed to perform.
 Try reframing your nervous jitters as excitement!
 Knowing how to engage with these feelings in your body will expand your presence rather than shrinking it down.

 Exercise has a powerful effect on confidence.
 Regular exercise releases endorphins which in turn interact with the opiate receptors in the brain, which produces a pleasurable state of mind and in turn, you’ll view yourself in a more positive light.

 When you exercise regularly, you will not only get better physically but you will feel more motivated to act in ways that build your self-confidence.

-5.Visualise: Imagine Confidence
+5.Visualize: Imagine Confidence

 Close your eyes and relax your body completely.
 Stay firmly connected to the sensation of relaxation and in your mind’s eye, see yourself speaking on camera or doing whatever activity for which you would like more confidence.
-Allow the feelings of comfortable presence to pervade your body and your mind.
+Allow the feelings of a comfortable presence to pervade your body and your mind.

 6. Give Yourself Permission To Be In The Process, Take Risks and Make Mistakes